oscarmoore38/2d_robot_kinematics_simulator/README.md

 **Features**

-Forward Kinematics (FK): Calculate the end-effector's position given the joint angles of the 2-DoF planar arm.
+- Forward Kinematics (FK): Calculate the end-effector's position given the joint angles of the 2-DoF planar arm.

-Inverse Kinematics (IK): Determine the required joint angles to reach a specified target position for the end-effector.
+- Inverse Kinematics (IK): Determine the required joint angles to reach a specified target position for the end-effector.

-2D Visualization: Graphical representation of the robotic arm's configuration and movement within a 2D plane.
+- 2D Visualization: Graphical representation of the robotic arm's configuration and movement within a 2D plane.

-User Interaction: Allow dynamic input for joint angles (FK) or target positions (IK) to observe real-time arm responses.
+- User Interaction: Allow dynamic input for joint angles (FK) or target positions (IK) to observe real-time arm responses.

-**Technologies Used**

-Language: C++

-Build System: CMake

-Testing Framework: Google Test

-Integrated Development Environment (IDE): VS Code (with C++ Extension recommended)

-Graphics Library: (To be chosen and implemented by the user, e.g., SFML, Raylib, or a custom plotting solution)

 **Setup & Building**